Modularising Verification Of Durable Opacity: Introduction

 However, writing correct NVM programs is extremely difficult, as the semantics of persistency can be unclear.
 Furthermore, because the same data is stored in both a volatile and non-volatile manner, and because NVM is updated at a slower rate than VM, recovery to a consistent state may not always be possible.
 This is particularly true for concurrent systems, where coping with NVM requires introduction of additional synchronisation instructions into a program.
 Such instructions are already supported by Intel-x86 and ARMv8.

-This has led to work on the design of the first persistent concurrent programming abstractions, so far mainly concurrent data structures~\cite{DBLP:journals/pacmpl/ZurielFSCP19,DBLP:conf/ppopp/FriedmanHMP18}.
-To support the reasoning of correctness for these abstractions working over NVM, a coherent notion of correctness is needed.
-Such a notion for concurrent data structures has been defined by Izraelevitz et al.~\cite{DBLP:conf/wdag/IzraelevitzMS16} (known as {\em durable linearizability}) which naturally generalizes the standard linearizability correctness condition~\cite{HeWi90}.
-A first proof technique for showing durable linearizability has been proposed by Derrick et al.~in~\cite{DBLP:conf/fm/DerrickDDSW19}.
+This has led to work on the design of the first persistent concurrent programming abstractions, so far mainly concurrent data structures~\cite{DBLP:journals/pacmpl/ZurielFSCP19,DBLP:conf/ppopp/FriedmanHMP18,DBLP:conf/pldi/FriedmanPR21,volos2011mnemosyne,DBLP:conf/fast/VenkataramanTRC11}.
+To support the reasoning about correctness for these abstractions working over NVM, a coherent notion of correctness is needed.
+Such a notion for concurrent data structures has been defined by Izraelevitz et al.~\cite{DBLP:conf/wdag/IzraelevitzMS16} (known as {\em durable linearizability}) which naturally generalises the standard linearizability correctness condition~\cite{HeWi90}.
+A first proof technique for showing durable linearizability has been proposed by Derrick et al.~\cite{DBLP:conf/fm/DerrickDDSW19}.

 In this paper we investigate another key programming abstraction known as {\em Software Transactional Memory} (STM) that supports concurrent access to shared state.
-STM is a mechanism that provides an illusion of atomicity in concurrent programs and aims to reduce the burden on programmers of implementing complicated synchronization mechanisms.
+STM is a mechanism that provides an illusion of atomicity in concurrent programs and aims to reduce the burden on programmers of implementing complicated synchronisation mechanisms.
 The analogy of STM is with database transactions, which perform a series of accesses/updates to shared data (via read and write operations) atomically in an all-or-nothing manner.
 Similarly with an STM, if a transaction commits, all its operations succeed, and in the aborting case, all its operations fail.
 STMs are now part of mainstream programming, e.g., the ScalaSTM library, a new language feature in Clojure that uses an STM implementation internally for all data manipulation and the G++ 4.7 compiler (which supports STM features directly in the compiler).

 In a fashion similar to linearizability as the correctness condition for concurrent data structures, there is an established notion of correctness for STMs known as {\em opacity}~\cite{GuerraouiK08}.
-Overall, opacity guarantees that committed transactions should appear as if they are executed atomically, at some unique point in time, and aborted transactions, as if they did not execute at all.
+Overall, opacity guarantees that committed transactions appear as if they are executed atomically, at some unique point in time, and aborted transactions, as if they did not execute at all.
 Amongst other things, opacity also guarantees that all reads that a transaction performs are valid with respect to a single memory snapshot.